-Daniel Harold Casriel, M.D., born in New York City on March 1, 1924, was an American psychiatrist, psychoanalyst and writer.
-He was a past president of the American Society of Psychoanalytic Physicians.
-He founded the Daytop treatment centers.
+Daniel Harold Casriel, M.D.
+(1924-1983) was an American psychiatrist, psychoanalyst and writer.
+He was a past president of the American Society of Psychoanalytic Physicians and founded the Daytop treatment centers.

 After graduation from the University of Cincinnati College of Medicine at age twenty-five, Casriel began his residency at the Kingsbridge Veterans’ Administration Hospital.
 Less than a year into his residency, he was drafted and sent to Okinawa where he served as an psychiatrist and captain in the Army Medical Corps during the Korean War.